-The series continues in Spring 2023.
-It is scheduled on Fridays at 11am-12pm eastern time.
-The location is Computer Science Building, Room 105 (unless noted virtual).
+The seminar is scheduled on Fridays at 11am-12pm eastern time (unless noted).
+The location is Computer Science Building, Room 105.

 Upcoming Seminars